whitwhittle/homeseer-tools/README.md

 This is a bash script to display an information banner on login.
 I have it added to my .bashrc to serve as a reminder that I have logged into my Production machine and take care with making changes.

 # install-hs3.sh
 This will "install" the homeseer.service into systemd.
 Make sure that you have gone through and updated working directories as needed.
+This does NOT install the HomeSeer 3 Linux binaries.
+It is assumed that the user has already downloaded the necessary binaries and installed them.

 IMPORTANT: The user should modify the directories defined in the script to match their system.
 My current system is installed in the /opt directory.
 Edit the script to match your system.